-Below are descriptions of eight courses of my own design.
-The first six I have recently taught at Notre Dame, while the last two represent further areas of pedagogical interest.
+Below are descriptions of nine courses of my own design.
+The first six I have recently taught at Notre Dame, while the last three represent further areas of pedagogical interest.
 Links to the syllabi are provided under the course titles.
 Last Spring (2018), I was awarded the Kaneb Center for Teaching and Learning‘s Outstanding Graduate Student Teaching Award for my role as the principal instructor of Ancient and Medieval Philosophy.

 Teaching at Notre Dame: